RobertLeisner/Bodoconsult.NetworkCommunication/doc/Bodoconsult.NetworkCommunication/README.md

 # Implement the message codecs to decode and encode to byte array: BaseDataMessageCodec

+The job of the codec Bodoconsult.NetworkCommunication is to map byte arrays received from device to internal class instances based on interfaces IDataMessage or IHandshakeMessage to be handled by business logic layer or sending messages based on on interfaces IDataMessage or IHandshakeMessage as byte array to a device.

+## Sending and receiving raw byte data: RawDataMessageCodec

 You need a minimum of two codes to decode and encode to byte array: one handshake codec and one data message codec.

 For testing purposes or certain poduction tasks there is a RawDataMessageCodec.
 It forwards the received or sent bytes plain into or from RawDataMessageCodec.RawMessageData.